sdm-commits/abs-challenge/README.md

 # ABS Challenge Engine

 A decision-support tool for optimizing ball-strike challenge decisions under MLB's Automated Ball-Strike (ABS) system.
-Built for front office analysts and dugout strategy staff.
+Built for front office analysts, coaching staffs, and player development.

 **[Live App →](https://abs-challenge.vercel.app/)**

 ## What It Does

-When a pitch is called, the batter, catcher, or pitcher has seconds to decide: challenge or hold?
+Under ABS, players have roughly two seconds to decide whether to challenge an umpire's call — with no outside help.
 This tool quantifies that decision using count-level run expectancy and [Tom Tango's break-even confidence thresholds](https://tangotiger.com/index.php/site/article/cost-benefit-analysis-of-making-an-abs-challenge).

 The core model: